shawngib/project-stig/readme.md

 6. Azure Automation (for future use)
 7. Managed Identity

-Resources used in the Image building process:
+Resources used in the Image building and STIG process:

-1. PowerSTIG DSC
+1. PowerSTIG DSC - STIG and AUdit STIG
 2. Custom scripts
+a. setPowerStig.ps1 = enables DSC and PowerSTIG requirements and creates scheduled task to audit
+b. audit.ps1 = Audits current state and parses state values to log

 ### Current supported OSes
 See [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-overview "Azure Image Builder") for more support information on locations and customization services.